Monitor Azure AD break-glass accounts with Microsoft Sentinel

 - P1/ P2 license required for export sign-in data to Microsoft Sentinel

 Connect Azure Active Directory Sentinel connector

 The built-in connector Azure Active Directory is the default built-in connector to collect data from Azure Active Directory.
 The following events are supported:

 - Service principal sign-in logs

 - Provisioning logs

-Note: An Azure Active Directory P1 or P2 license is required to ingest sign-in logs into Azure Sentinel.
+Note: An Azure Active Directory P1 or P2 license is required to ingest sign-in logs into Microsoft Sentinel.
 Any Azure AD license (Free/O365/P1/P2) is sufficient to ingest the other log types.

 For connecting the connector.

-- In Azure Sentinel, select Data connectors from the navigation menu.
+- In Microsoft Sentinel, select Data connectors from the navigation menu.